RAF 04

-RAF 04: Hendrickson vs. Parris is an upcoming freestyle wrestling event that will take place on December 20, 2025 at the Fishers Event Center in Fishers, Indiana.
+RAF 04: Hendrickson vs. Parris was a freestyle wrestling event that took place on December 20, 2025, at the Fishers Event Center in Fishers, Indiana.

-It will be the fourth flagship event produced by the Real American Freestyle (RAF) promotion, and will air live on Fox Nation.
+It was the fourth flagship event produced by the Real American Freestyle (RAF) promotion, and aired live on Fox Nation.

 Background

 Tickets for the event went on sale through Ticketmaster on November 14, 2025.

+Commentary for the event's live Fox Nation broadcast was provided by Kurt Angle, Ben Askren, Julianna Peña, Jimmy Smith, and Chael Sonnen.

-Mason Parris had challenged Wyatt Hendrickson for his RAF Heavyweight Championship during the RAF 01 broadcast, leading to their headlining match at this event.
+Mason Parris had issued a challenge to RAF Heavyweight Champion Wyatt Hendrickson during the RAF 01 broadcast, leading to their headlining bout at this event.

+RAF Light Heavyweight Champion Bo Nickal was scheduled to defend his title against Yoel Romero at this event, but withdrew for undisclosed reasons.
+Pat Downey replaced Nickal, and he faced Romero for an interim championship.

+RAF Lightweight Champion Yianni Diakomihalis was scheduled to defend his title against Austin Gomez at this event, but the bout was postponed to a future card due to injury.

+RAF Women's Strawweight Champion Sarah Hildebrandt was scheduled to defend her title against Maria Prevolaraki at this event, but the bout was postponed to a future card due to injury.